Wilson Ramos: Detroit Tigers

 On January 29, 2021, the Detroit Tigers signed Ramos to a one-year, $2 million contract.
 Ramos hit .200/.238/.392 with 6 home runs and 13 RBI in 35 games for Detroit before being designated for assignment on June 15, 2021.
 He was released by Detroit on June 20.

 Cleveland Indians

 On July 6, 2021, Ramos signed a minor league contract with the Cleveland Indians organization.
 Ramos was assigned to the Triple-A Columbus Clippers.
-The Indians selected Ramos's contract on August 6, 2021.
-On August 29, 2021, Ramos suffered his third career ACL tear along with an MCL sprain, which effectively ended his 2021 season.
+The Indians selected Ramos's contract on August 6.
+On August 29, Ramos suffered his third career ACL tear along with an MCL sprain, which effectively ended his 2021 season.
 Between the two teams, in 2021 he batted .205/.248/.397, while on defense he caught 16% of attempted base stealers.

-Ramos became a free agent on November 3, 2021.
+Ramos became a free agent on November 3.

 Texas Rangers

 On August 16, 2022, Ramos signed a minor league contract with the Texas Rangers.
-He was released on September 28, 2022.
+Ramos played in 3 games for the Triple-A Round Rock Express, going 2-for-9 with a walk.
+He was released by the Rangers organization on September 10.

+Acereros de Monclova

+On April 27, 2023, Ramos signed with the Acereros de Monclova of the Mexican League.
+In 12 games, he batted .200/.304/.250 with eight hits and three RBI.
+Ramos was released on May 15.

+Long Island Ducks and retirement

+On June 27, 2023, Ramos signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 40 games for Long Island, he batted .233/.284/.353 with 3 home runs and 24 RBI.
+Ramos became a free agent following the season.

+On June 15, 2025, Ramos announced his retirement from professional baseball, signing a one-day contract to retire as a member of the Washington Nationals.
+Two weeks later, on June 28, Ramos returned to Nationals Park in a guest pinch-hitting appearance for the Savannah Bananas, grounding out to pitcher Mat Wolf.

+International career

+Venezuela's Tigres de Aragua (2009 Caribbean Series)

+Ramos was a member for the 2009 Caribbean Series champions, the Tigres de Aragua, of Venezuela.
+He played very well that series, hitting .385/.529/.385 and was selected as the series' all-star for the catcher position.

+Venezuela's Tiburones de La Guaira (2024 Caribbean Series)

+Ramos participated in the 2024 Caribbean Series, held at LoanDepot Park in Miami, Florida, as a member for the Tiburones de La Guaira, the team representing Venezuela in the series.
+The team was managed by former MLB player and manager Ozzie Guillen, as well as having former MLB players Carlos Zambrano and Endy Chavez on the staff as the pitching coach and 1st base coach, respectively.